remnrem/luna-doc/docs/ref/manipulations.md

 Subtracts the mean from a signal, either based on the entire duration or performed epoch-by-epoch.
 The latter may be more appropriate if there are large changes in the scale/mean of the signal across the recording.

+<h3>Methods</h3>

+Signals are mean-centered by subtracting either the whole-recording mean or, when epoch-wise centering is requested, the within-epoch mean from each sample.
+Epoch-wise centering removes slowly drifting DC offsets that vary across the night and may otherwise bias spectral or amplitude-based analyses.

 <h3>Parameters</h3>

 | Parameter | Example | Description |